tldr-pages/tldr/pages/common/uname.md

 `uname -a`

-- Print the system (kernel) name, release and version (e.g. Linux, Darwin, SunOS, etc.)
+- Print the system name (Linux, Darwin...), release number, and version details

 `uname -srv`